GlebIrovich/money-bunny/README.md

 To execute unit and component tests run `npm test`

+## Application User

+I strongly believe that any technical solution must be fulfilling a business case, therefore I came up with some assumptions about the final user.
+And used them to come up with an MVP.

+Money-Bunny user:

+- uses application to keep track of family budget
+- prefers using desktop application
+- wants to analyze expenses over time to optimize her spending

+MVP features:

+- CRUD operations for the expenses
+- Overview of the expenses in the tabular format
+- Sorting of expenses
+- Multi-field filtering

 ## Project requirements

 **Disclaimer**

 > The majority of technical decisions are made in favour of custom implementation to allow more interesting project discussion.
-> If it was an app for production, I would propose using well-supported community solutions.
+> If it was a production app, I would propose using well-supported community solutions.

 - You can use any starter project, or boilerplate for react or next.js, e.g.